Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: Preliminaries

 \subsection{Demonstrating the advantages of the stochastic quantizer}

-The advantage of the stochastic quantizer is demonstrated by a numerical example, see Figure \ref{fig:performance_comprasion_awgn}.
-We examine the case of Gaussian $x$ over AWGN channel with quantization rate $C=1$[bits/symbol].
-In the deterministic quantizer case, the quantizer is the sign of the received signal .
-The curve in Figure \ref{fig:performance_comprasion_awgn} is the numerical evaluation of $E_{x,z}log\frac{P(z|x)}{P(z)}$.
-In the stochastic case we have from \cite{bottleneck_explain} \beqd{I(w;v) = \frac{1}{2}log\left(\frac{1+a}{1+ae^{-2c}}\right) } The results in Figure \ref{fig:performance_comprasion_awgn} show the clear superiority of the stochastic quantization over the deterministic one.
-Modifying the distribution of $x$ would improve the rate \cite{bib.cap_under_output_quant}, see the improved performance with a binary input in Figure \ref{fig:performance_comprasion_awgn}.
+The advantage of the stochastic quantizer is demonstrated by a numerical example, see Fig. \ref{fig:performance_comprasion_awgn}.
+We examine the case of a Gaussian $X$ over an AWGN channel with a quantization rate $C = 1$[bits/symbol].
+In the memoryless deterministic quantizer case, the quantizer is the sign of the received signal.
+Using Kindler~\cite{g.kindlerr.o'donnelld.witmer2016}, the sign of the received signal is the optimal one bit memoryless deterministic quantizer, and not necessarily the optimal entropy constrained deterministic quantizer.
+The curve in Fig.~\ref{fig:performance_comprasion_awgn} is the numerical evaluation of $E_{X,Z}log\frac{P(z|x)}{P(z)}$.
+In the stochastic case we have, from \cite{bib.optimal_gib_curve}, the GIB \beqdn{I(X;Z) = \frac{1}{2}log\left(\frac{1+SNR}{1+SNR\cdot e^{-2C}}\right). } The results in Fig. \ref{fig:performance_comprasion_awgn} show the clear superiority of the stochastic quantization over the deterministic one.
+Modifying the distribution of $X$ would improve the rate \cite{bib.cap_under_output_quant} (see the improved performance with a binary input in Fig. \ref{fig:performance_comprasion_awgn}).

-\subsection{Independent $z_i$ achieve the optimal performance}
+\subsection{Independent $Z_i$ achieve the optimal performance}